Red Terror (Spain): Death toll

-Figures for the Red Terror range from 38,000 to 72,344.
+Figures for the Red Terror range from 38,000 to 110,965.
 Historian Beevor "reckons Franco's ensuing 'white terror' claimed 200,000 lives.
 The 'red terror' had already killed 38,000."
 According to Julio de la Cueva, the toll of the Red Terror was 72,344 lives.
 Hugh Thomas and Paul Preston said that the death toll was 55,000, and Spanish historian Julian Casanova said that the death toll was fewer than 60,000.
+Julius Ruiz writes that "there were 50–60,000 victims in the Republican rear guard, including over 6000 members of the Catholic clergy."

 Previously, Payne had suggested, "The toll taken by the respective terrors may never be known exactly.
 The left slaughtered more in the first months, but the Nationalist repression probably reached its height only after the war had ended, when punishment was exacted and vengeance wreaked on the vanquished left.
-The White Terror may have slain 50,000, perhaps fewer, during the war.
+The White Terror could have slain 50,000, perhaps fewer, during the war.
 The Franco government now gives the names of 61,000 victims of the Red Terror, but this is not subject to objective verification.
 The number of victims of the Nationalist repression, during and after the war, was undoubtedly greater than that".
 In Checas de Madrid (ISBN 84-9793-168-8), journalist and historian César Vidal comes to a nationwide total of 110,965 victims of Republican repression; 11,705 people being killed in Madrid alone.
 Historian Santos Juliá, in the work Víctimas de la guerra civil provides approximate figures: about 50,000 victims of the Republican repression; about 100,000 victims of the Francoist repression during the war with some 40,000 after the war.